davidsprice/Quadcopter_Capstone/README.md

 # Quadcopter_Capstone
-Capstone project for Udacity Advanced Machine Learning nanodegree
+Capstone project for Udacity Advanced Machine Learning nanodegree.
+THIS IS A DRAFT!
+THE PROJECT PROPOSAL HAS NOT YET BEEN SUBMITTED AND THE CODE ISN'T WORKING!

 # Quadcopter
 Quadcopter project for the Advanced Machine Learning course of Udacity's Machine Learning nano-degree.